stanford-cs149/asst2/README.md

 * Implement a task scheduler that reflects dependencies defined by a task graph
 * Understand workload characteristics to make efficient task scheduling decisions

 We recommend reviewing our [C++ synchronization tutorial](tutorial/README.md) for more information on the synchronization primitives in the C++ standard library.
+Additionally, it may be helpful to look over the [test case descriptions](tests/) to understand the types of workloads your library will support.

 ### Wait, I Think I've Done This Before? ###